julio641742/gnome-shell-extension-reference/REFERENCE.md

 ## windowAttentionHandler.js
 ![shellMountOperation.js](/media/windowattentionhandler.png)
 - WindowAttentionHandler: Handles `window-demands-attention` signals from `global.display` and pops up the `x is ready` notification upon receiving it.
 When you start up and app it can take a while to load and in the meantime you move on to another window; when the window does actually load you get a notification letting you know the application is ready to be used
-- Source: A [MessageTray.Source](#messagetrayjs) tailored to window attention requests.
+- Source: A [messageTray.Source](#messagetrayjs) tailored to window attention requests.
 If you focus the windows then the notification is no longer relevant so it will remove itself

 ## windowManager.js
 - DisplayChangeDialog: